JonathanCarlsen/performance_drivers/README.md

 - The `CONFIG` block is the only place you need to edit tickers or groups, making the workflow robust when you swap in different equities or factors.
 - Missing tickers are skipped gracefully with warnings so experiments don’t break.
-- `CORRELATION_WINDOWS` controls which lookbacks appear in the table—extend it if you need 3M/24M, etc.
+- `CORRELATION_WINDOWS` controls which lookbacks appear in the table.
+Extend it if you need 3M/24M, etc.

 ## How to use it